joaonetocastro/hackerbay-interview-round-1/README.md

 NOTE: the tokens used here as examples may be expired at the time you test this application, so you should generate your own tokens

+to run this app you should clone this repository, then run npm install to run the server you should run: npm start to run the tests you should run: npm test to verify the linting you should run: npm run lint

 The link to the docker image on DockerHub is https://hub.docker.com/r/joaonetocastro/round1

 It consists in tree routes: